AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 #### Program Toolbar {#program-toolbar-2}

-The program toolbar still gives you access to quickly switch to other programs, but additionally gives access to edit the program.
+The program toolbar still gives you access to quickly switch to other programs, but additionally gives access to context-appropriate actions such as adding and editing the program.

 ![Program toolbar](assets/cloud-manager-program-toolbar.png)

-Please see the document [Managing and Editing Programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md) for details.

 Additionally, the toolbar always provides which tab you are on if you have chosen to hidden the tabs using the hamburger menu.